Tuesday, 12 March 2024

 The infection appliance on D'Abo

-Coates and Gregory also handled D'Abo's full transformation into an egg-laying mutant; an ovipositor-like piece was sculpted, while latex appliances were placed over D'Abo to achieve a cocoon-like effect.
+For the second stage of D'Abo's transformation, an ovipositor-like piece was sculpted to achieve a cocoon-like effect.
 D'Abo herself had to sit on a bicycle seat (obscured by part of the set, to achieve the illusion that she was stuck on the wall) for several hours!

-The third and final stage makeup had Sayer completely transformed into a bestial appearance, with the latex applied in a way to make it appear that the skin around his face was cracking apart.
+The third and final stage makeup had Sayer completely transformed into a bestial humanoid, with the latex applied in a way to make it appear that the skin around his face was cracking apart.
 Dentures completed the animalistic look.

 Grantham and Webber also were tasked with transforming Simon Nash to have a decayed visage as well; it seems that a latex face mask was made for Nash to wear.
 Interestingly, the original ending had several child actors in eerie face masks, to imply they were clones of Nash's character; I wonder if these were taken from the same cast used for Nash?